Hate writing? Not got many photos? Don’t worry.

 Provide a call to action for every page (avoid dead ends)

-6. About page (with author(s), staff, business information)
+6. About Page (with author(s), staff, business information)

-7. Location service page
+7. Location Service Page

 Assuming you target a locale, you could create specific pages about such locations.
-Don’t be tempted to just stuff a bunch of location keywords on the page and call it a day.

 Ideally, we would create a general page about your services/products, linking off to a subpage on each specific service/product.